huland/logseq-notes/pages/Intruduce AML risk category.md

 	- AccountAML and ContactAML rules are the same
 		- Identification Type: (rename mode):
 			- simplified -> e-mail
-		- Risk Level -> Table will be created in BO.
+		- Risk Level -> Table will be created from the possible choices in BO.
 			- Low
 				- mode: simplified
 			- Normal